Combined Program Director and Clinical Pathology Training Program Coordinator: Jessica Hokamp, DVM, Ph.D., Diplomate ACVP (Clinical Pathology)

 The objective of the clinical pathology program is to provide training in clinical chemistry, cytology, hematology, immunology, surgical pathology and molecular techniques.
 Trainees are directly involved in the teaching and diagnostic services of the clinical pathology laboratories.
-Research training for clinical pathology residents is designed to provide experience with molecular biology, transgenic animal pathobiology, virology, biochemistry, immunohistochemistry, gnotobiology, cell culture, and quantitative histomorphometry in investigation of the pathogenesis of disease.
+Research training for clinical pathology residents is designed to provide experience with molecular biology, transgenic animal pathobiology, virology, oncology, biochemistry, immunohistochemistry, gnotobiology, cell culture, and quantitative histomorphometry in investigation of the pathogenesis of disease.

-Applications for position(s) to commence summer 2014 should be submitted by October 1st, 2013.
+Applications for position(s) to commence summer 2022 should be submitted by September 15th, 2021.
 Completed applications will be reviewed upon receipt.

 Upon acceptance into the Combined Clinical Pathology Residency/Graduate Program, applicants will then be asked to complete an OSU Graduate School Application and a background check.

 Phone: (614) 292-2377